s-akbar-zamin/Audio-Localization/README.md

 # From theory to signal to data

 I used Microsoft Paint to explain the project to another friend.
-Because this is informal, I've attached it here. :smirk:
+I've attached it here.

 ![Background](https://github.com/user-attachments/assets/36139fbf-a454-4165-b47f-20e3b8937f2b)